 Click 'Finish' button.
 Done!
 Now you have a Checking account.

-The first line is is the header.
+The first line is the header.
 It greatly helps the Parser to understand your CSV file and find Amount, Pay, Date.

 And when you load the CSV file, the left sidebar, allows you to adjust a mapping.
-You can change selection, if you have several applicable columns, or if the Parser did not choose a correct field, or your CSV file has no header.
-You can reassign these columns and transaction tab shows how this file is parsed.
+You can change the selection, if you have several applicable columns, or if the Parser did not choose a correct field, or your CSV file has no header.
+You can reassign these columns and the Transaction Tab shows how this file is parsed.
 The left sidebar allows you to adjust a mapping.
 You can change the column if you have several columns and the Parser did not choose a correct column or you have no column names in the CSV file.
 You can reassign these columns and Transaction Tab shows how it parsed.

-You can set date format in your CSV file, and how dates are shown inside the application.
+You can set the date format in your CSV file, and how dates are shown inside the application.